dbelkovsky/easy_osm/README.md

 ### Create postgres user and batabase

-Then create user "osm" a database named "gis" and at the same time make osm as the owner of the database.
+Then create user "osm" a database named "gis" and at the same time make "osm" as the owner of the database.
 Please don’t change the database name.
 Other tools like Renderd and Mapnik assume there’s a database named "gis".

 ```
 su postgres -l